Sparse Additive Gaussian Process Regression: Sparse Additive Gaussian Process Regression (SAGP)

 The advantage of using such a fully Bayesian model is that the uncertainty quantification comes naturally with the posterior samples from the sampler.
 Our posterior inference below can be based on all these posterior samples.
-The algorithm for overall sampling is presented in Algorithm \ref{alg:MCMC-algorithm}.
+The algorithm for overall sampling is presented in Algorithm \ref{alg:MCMC-algorithm} in the Appendix~\ref{sec:MCMC-Algorithm-for}.